aws-samples/serverless-patterns/lambda-microvm-custom-domain-cdk/README.md

-# Custom domains for AWS Lambda MicroVMs with Application Load Balancer
+# Custom domains for AWS Lambda MicroVMs with AWS Application Load Balancer

 This pattern gives each of your [AWS Lambda MicroVMs](https://docs.aws.amazon.com/lambda/latest/dg/lambda-microvms-guide.html) a domain **you** own — e.g. `92cfc7f9-….microvms.example.com` — instead of exposing the service-generated `92cfc7f9-….lambda-microvm-….on.aws` endpoint directly.

-It is built entirely from load-balancing and networking primitives: **no CloudFront** and **no compute in the request path** — just an Application Load Balancer (ALB) that rewrites the `Host` header with an [ALB Host header rewrite](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-url-and-host-header-rewrite-with-aws-application-load-balancers/) and forwards to the MicroVM service over AWS PrivateLink.
-A wildcard ACM certificate and a Route 53 wildcard record cover every MicroVM id under a single base domain.
+It is built entirely from load-balancing and networking primitives: **no Amazon CloudFront** and **no compute in the request path** — just an Application Load Balancer (ALB) that rewrites the `Host` header with an [ALB Host header rewrite](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-url-and-host-header-rewrite-with-aws-application-load-balancers/) and forwards to the MicroVM service over AWS PrivateLink.
+A wildcard [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) certificate and an Amazon Route 53 wildcard record cover every MicroVM id under a single base domain.

 The CDK app is split into two parts, deployed together as one stack:
 - **`lib/microvm-custom-domains-stack.ts`** — the reusable core pattern (VPC, interface VPC endpoint, ACM cert, ALB, host-rewrite listener rule, Route 53 wildcard record).
 This is the only part in the request path.